 ‘The first two times I read the book, I found myself aching with pleasure.
 Yes, these people were naughty, but at the age of thirteen, I couldn’t help but admire their infectious energy and spirited enjoyment of life.
 The third time I came away shocked, not by the characters’ behavior but by the innumerable typos.’

-Sedaris creates humour by describing repeat readings of the book.
+Sedaris creates humor by describing repeat readings of the book.
 The shift in the source of teenage Sedaris’ shock – from the book’s sexual content to its mundane language mistakes – creates comedy through surprise.

 Part of the effect of a great joke is waiting for the punchline – the delay.
 The build-up and expectation as we see the payoff coming, but don’t know when it will strike.